-For $p=1$ both sides are equal, and as for $p<1$ the upper inequality holds, we get that the logarithm of the left hand side (considered as a function of $p$) must increase more rapidly at $p=1$ than that of the right hand side.
+For $p=1$ both sides are equal, and as for $p<1$ the upper inequality holds, we get that the logarithm of the left-hand side (considered as a function of $p$) must increase more rapidly at $p=1$ than that of the right-hand side.
 We thus consider the derivatives of the logarithms of both sides at $p=1$ and arrive at the inequality